Policies & Procedures

 Eligibility

-- Columbia Connections Academy is available to students in 6th-11th grade
+- Columbia Online is available to students in 6th-11th grade

 - Full-time students must meet the criteria to be eligible for full-time enrollment